whisperdancer/wg_config/README.md

+**This is a part of project:**

+https://github.com/adrianmihalko/raspberrypiwireguard

+Be sure to read this first.

 This is a simple wireguard VPN user management script using on VPN server.
 Client config file and qrcode are generated.

-**This is a part of project:**

-https://github.com/adrianmihalko/raspberrypiwireguard

 ### dependency